Pixel 5 vs. iPhone 11: Which sub-$700 phone is better?

-While the phone has notable updates compared to its predecessor, the Pixel 4, Google anticipates lower-than-usual sales due to the coronavirus pandemic and is planning to produce only 800,000 units this year.
+While the phone has notable updates compared with its predecessor, the Pixel 4, Google anticipates lower-than-usual Pixel 5 phone sales due to the coronavirus pandemic and is planning to produce only 800,000 units this year.
 It also faces stiff competition from one of the most popular phone-makers, Apple, and its iPhone 11.
-Though it's been available since last September and Apple already launched its sequel, the iPhone 12, the iPhone 11 is now cheaper.
-It starts at $599 (or £599 in the UK and AU$999 in Australia) off contract, and is equipped with a fast processor and excellent cameras.
+Though it's been available since last September and Apple has already launched its sequel, the iPhone 12, the iPhone 11 is now cheaper.
+It starts at $599 (£599 in the UK and AU$999 in Australia) off contract, and is equipped with a fast processor and excellent cameras.
 It does not, however, have 5G.

 To see how these phones stack up, we took a closer look and compared them based on design, camera specs, hardware, software and other features.
 And for more info, check out CNET's other comparison, Pixel 5 vs. Pixel 4A 5G: The main differences between Google's 5G phones.

-The Pixel 5 has a superb camera, a long-lasting battery and is the obvious pick for anyone who wants to connect to a 5G network.
-It also starts with more internal storage (128GB) and its 90Hz display will keep the interface looking silky smooth.
+The Pixel 5 has a superb camera and a long-lasting battery, and is the obvious pick for anyone who wants to connect to a 5G network.
+It also starts with more internal storage (128GB) and its 90Hz display will keep the interface looking silky-smooth.
 Read more about the Pixel 5's new camera features.

 If you're in the Apple and iOS ecosystem, the iPhone 11 is the more fitting candidate.
-You'll also get an outstanding camera, especially when it comes to video recording, and a powerful A13 Bionic processor that outperformed the Pixel 5 in benchmark tests.
+You'll also get an outstanding camera, especially for video recording, and a powerful A13 Bionic processor that outperformed the Pixel 5 in benchmark tests.
 And now that the iPhone 12 is out, it's $100 cheaper than when it first launched.
 Read our Apple iPhone 11 review.

 Design: Pixel 5's natural aesthetics vs. iPhone 11's glossy looks

-On the back of the Pixel 5 is the fingerprint reader for unlocking the phone and digital payments.
+On the back of the Pixel 5 is the fingerprint reader that unlocks the phone and permits digital payments.
 The iPhone 11 uses facial recognition sensors in the front-facing camera for user authorization.

 Both phones have a 6-inch display (if you want to be exact, the iPhone 11 has a 6.1-inch display), they don't have headphone jacks and they're rated IP68 for water resistance.

 On paper, the Pixel 5's screen is sharper than the iPhone 11's in terms of having a higher resolution and pixel density.
 The Pixel 5 also has an OLED screen while the iPhone 11 has an LCD.
 OLED displays are typically more vibrant, with richer contrast and inkier blacks.
-But you'll only notice these differences if you have both devices side-by-side and by itself, you'll likely have no problems with the iPhone 11's screen.
+But you'll only notice these differences if you look at the devices side by side, and by itself you'll likely have no problems with the iPhone 11's screen.
 What is a bit more obvious, however, is the Pixel 5's 90Hz display.
 Most phones, like the iPhone 11, refresh at 60 frames per second.
 But having a 90Hz display on the Pixel means that scrolling through webpages and text feels much springier, smoother and more responsive.

 Pixel 5's subtly natural looks offer a 90Hz displaySee all photos